 It is the most alluring due to its sheer beauty, its perfect poise and the astonishing clarity of the blue.
 It is the most sought after because it is rarely seen and widely thought to be impossible to grow, listed even by experts as a formidable challenge.

 This website also portrays many of the relatives of the Blue Poppy; other species within the genus Meconopsis, found in a rainbow of colour at elevations above 10,000 ft. in the mountains of central Asia, from the Hindu Kush, eastward to central China.
 Collectively, these plants are commonly known as Asiatic Poppies.

 Meconopses belong to the poppy family (papaveraceae), but they are not true poppies (papaver), which are mainly native to North America and Europe.
 The name meconopsis comes from Greek, and means “poppy-like.”
 (The word papaver is Latin and was the name given to the poppy in ancient Rome.
 It is thought to represent the sound of poppy seeds being chewed!)

-This website is also an introduction to two books:
+This website is also an introduction to three books: